fooltowise/NeroNotes/Nero's Notes/Addtech, Addlife, & Nordic Value-added Distribution.md

 For that reason, US or Asian companies who want to get established in the Nordics, very often they see Sweden as a natural candidate for where to have their head office.

-### In terms of the competitors, are they mainly much smaller, with only single-focused product lines, that compete with Addtech and AddLife in the Nordics?
+### In terms of the competitors, are they mainly much smaller, with only single-focused product lines, that compete with Addtech and [[AddLife]] in the Nordics?
 It seems as if there are no other big scale distributors.

 No, there’s not.
 If you already have something set up in the Nordics, it is much easier to have add ons.
 If you have a very small company and you have to deal with a very big geographical area, as the Nordics is, then it’s quite difficult, from a profitability point of view, to maintain that.

-### Let’s say I’m DiaSorin, for arguments sake, an Italian supplier, and I’m entering the Nordics, is there any other similar labtech distributor that I can choose instead of AddLife?
+### Let’s say I’m DiaSorin, for arguments sake, an Italian supplier, and I’m entering the Nordics, is there any other similar labtech distributor that I can choose instead of [[AddLife]]?

 Absolutely; there are several options.
-I would say that the strength of AddLife, or similar companies that have a broad Nordic set up, is that firstly, companies within Europe can compete with each other, so that means that you are able to take similar products and cover a much bigger segment.
+I would say that the strength of [[AddLife]], or similar companies that have a broad Nordic set up, is that firstly, companies within Europe can compete with each other, so that means that you are able to take similar products and cover a much bigger segment.
 The companies are independent but they belong to the same group.
 I think that is very smart.

 The other thing is that there are other companies but, very often, local companies.
 That means that they do not have a Nordic set up.
 If you are a supplier and you have to choose between someone that offers you, for example, nine countries or 25 countries, instead of going to 25 different distributors, you would choose that option.